Using Web Components in Adobe Edge Delivery Services Blocks

 }

-While building custom web components gives you complete control, sometimes you need to move faster.
-This is where web component libraries like Shoelace https://shoelace.style/ come into play.
-These libraries provide professionally designed, ready-to-use components that work seamlessly with EDS blocks.
+While building custom components gives you complete control, sometimes you need to move faster.
+This is where component libraries become valuable.
+Libraries like Shoelace provide professionally designed components that work seamlessly with EDS blocks.

 However, integrating external libraries in EDS requires a different approach than traditional web development.
 You can't simply add script tags to your HTML.
-Instead, EDS provides specific functions for loading external resources.
-This ensures proper loading order and maintains the performance benefits of EDS's architecture.
+Instead, EDS provides specific functions for loading external resources, ensuring proper loading order and maintaining performance benefits.

 export default async function decorate(block) {